-- Cardiology Services is cost-effective and highly informative, as the measurements are interpreted in the context of other study data.
+- Cardiology Services® is cost-effective and highly informative, as the measurements are interpreted in the context of other study data.

 - Continuous 12-lead ECG (Holter) data can be collected from subjects who stay at CHDR's clinical research unit and from subjects who participate in a Trial@home study.

 CHDR helps develop cardiovascular drugs and compounds that can affect cardiac rhythm and/or function.
-Together with clinical cardiologists at Vrije University Medical Center in Amsterdam (VUmc) and Leiden University Medical Center (LUMC), we can provide a full range of GCP-certified diagnostic procedures for analysing the effects of a test compound on cardiological function in both healthy subjects and patients.
+Together with clinical cardiologists at the Free University Medical Center in Amsterdam (VUmc) and Leiden University Medical Center (LUMC), we can provide a full range of GCP-certified diagnostic procedures for analysing the effects of a test compound on cardiological function in both healthy subjects and patients.
 In addition to performing electrophysiology, we can also perform a wide variety of cardiac imaging techniques, including MRI and PET, all of which are provided in accordance with Good Clinical Practice (GCP) guidelines.

-Overview of Cardiology Products and Services
+Overview of cardiology products and services

 - Continuous Holter monitoring with 24-48 hour recorders